-The school will record the steps taken to meet the child's individual needs.
-The SENDCO will maintain the records and ensure access to these.
+The school uses Provision Map to record the steps taken to meet the child's individual needs.
+The SENDCO will maintain the records and ensure all appropriate adults have access to these.
 In addition to the usual school records, the pupil's profile will include: